mocon/socket-test-server/README.md

 ## Run server locally

-Run a local server with `nodemon`, restarting automatically when files are saved:
+Run a local server with `nodemon` on [localhost:8080](http://localhost:8080), restarting automatically when files are saved:

 ```
 yarn start